Lexikos/AutoHotkey-jk/readme.md

 All built-in variables should be available except for the following: `A_IsCritical`, `A_Index`, `A_Loop`..., `A_Space`, `A_Tab`, `A_ThisFunc`

+`A_HotkeyInterval`, `A_MaxHotkeysPerInterval` and `A_HotkeyModifierTimeout` are fully supported with v2.0-a130.
+For prior versions, they are given the usual default values (2000, 70, 50), but cannot be set.

 ### Classes

 These classes are available: `ClipboardAll`, `File`, `Gui`, `InputHook`, `Menu`, `MenuBar`.
 Classes must be instantiated the normal JavaScript way; by using the `new` keyword.